nuxt/scripts/README.md

 - 🕵️ Privacy Features - Trigger scripts loading on cookie consent, honour DoNotTrack.
 - 🪵 DevTools integration - see all your loaded scripts with function logs

+## Background

+Loading third-party IIFE scripts using `useHead` composable is easy.
+However, things start getting more complicated quickly around SSR, lazy loading, and type safety.

+Nuxt Scripts was created to solve these issues and more with the goal of making third-party scripts more performant, have better privacy and be better DX overall.

 ## Quick Start

 To get started, simply run: